DE200 Revision Weekend

 - Professor Graham Edgar has been a tutor with the OU for many years and is a regular contributor to OUPS weekends.
 He was an author of the Perception & Attention chapter in DSE212.
 He is also Reader in Psychology at the University of Gloucester where he works in the general area of cognitive psychology, with particular interests in the areas of perception and situation awareness (SA).
 Current research includes studies of driver behaviour and the development of techniques for measuring SA, including measuring brain activity using electroencephalography (EEG).

-The timetable for this event is available here: DE200 timetable May 2019.pdf
+The timetable for this event will be available closer to the event.

 Please note that this is a paperless event.

 To be more environmentally friendly and to help manage our prices we will email any relevant handouts to all registered attendees, either in advance so that those who need printed versions have plenty of time to organise these, or shortly after the event if the tutor has decided that this is more appropriate for their lecture.
 These are for attendees' personal use and may not be shared.